oVirt/ovirt-site/source/feature/novnc-console.html.md

 ## Secure communication

 Secure communication is ensured by using TLS.
 For this reason, websockets server must posses a key and certificate that is used for TLS communication.
-Moreover the certificate must be trusted by users in their web browsers!
+Moreover the certificate must be trusted by users in their web browsers (or the client browser must trust engine's CA)!

 The creation of key/cert pair could be part of engine setup process (together with jboss, apache and engine key/cert pairs).